Black-Tusk-Data/babyvec/README.md

-# Vectorspace
+# BabyVec
-Vectorspace is intended to provide a simple API around common operations over embeddings of text.
+'BabyVec' is intended to provide a simple API around common operations over embeddings of text.

-It supports an optional HTTP interface via uvicorn and FastAPI.
+It is planned to support an optional HTTP interface via uvicorn and FastAPI.